Hofls/useful-info/cookbooks/psychology/etc.md

 * `Mindfulness` - brings attention to experiences occurring in the present moment without judging/thinking
 * `Reinforcement/Punishment` - consequence applied to the action, that will guide future behavior
 * `Hedonic treadmill` - tendency of humans to return to base level of happiness despite major positive or negative life changes
-* `Soft skills` - Communication, Flexibility, Integrity(ethics), Interpersonal skills, Positive attitude, Professionalism, Responsibility, Teamwork, Work ethic
 * `Incentive` - motivators which reward actions to yield a desired outcome
-* `Human–computer interaction (HCI)` - studies the design and use of computer technology, focused on the interfaces between people and computers
 * `Meditation` - process of focusing on an object (e.g. breath) to achieve a mentally clear and stable state
 * `Flow` - complete absorption in activity, resulting in transformation of subjective sense of time
     * Conditions: